Joint Health Insurance For Couples

 Opting for this level of outpatient cover is the most expensive.
 But it does offer you and your partner access to private outpatient treatment from the outset.

-Using the same policy factors as above, here are some quotes to show you how outpatient cover impacts cost.
+Using the same policy factors as above, here are some quotes to show you how outpatient cover impacts the monthly cost of Bupa healthcare:

 An excess is the amount you’ll have to pay upfront towards your care before the policy kicks in to cover the rest.
 This is normally paid out once per policy year.